 There was nothing liberal about the British empire, claims to the contrary notwithstanding.
 In Ghosts of Empire (2011), Kwasi Kwarteng argues that “Britain’s empire was not liberal in the sense of being a plural, democratic society.
 The empire openly repudiated ideas of human equality and put power and responsibility into the hands of a chosen elite, drawn from a tiny proportion of the population in Britain.
 The British Empire was not merely undemocratic; it was anti-democratic” (p.
 2).

-Kwarteng adds that people inevitably ask how racist the British empire was.
+Kwarteng (who in his writing, in my view, demonstrates a characteristic right-of-centre approach to the positioning of history of Western civilization) adds that people inevitably ask how racist the British empire was.
 He says the question is difficult to answer satisfactorily, given that issues of race differed widely across the empire.
 “There is clearly more to understanding the British Empire than racial politics, important though this was” (p.
 2).

 In terms of administration itself, he contends, “while there was a great deal of racial arrogance among the administrative class as a whole, notions of class and hierarchy were as important if not more so.
 In this respect I am happy to follow the work of David Cannadine, whose Ornamentalism (2001) put class very much to the foreground of analysis of Britain’s empire” (p.
 2).
 As with Cannadine, Kwarteng notes that his task is to cover (in Cannadine’s words), the “world-view and social presuppositions of those who dominated and ruled the empire” (p.
 2).